MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWater/WaterQualityTestResult.md

 ms.author: anbichse
 ---

-# Water quality test result in CloudforSustainabilityWaterDataModel(WaterQualityTestResult)
+# Water quality test result in Cloud for Sustainability water data model (WaterQualityTestResult)

 Describes the results coming from the laboratory water quality test for a characteristic in the water sample.